 Hall County was created by an act of the Nebraska Territory Legislature on November 4, 1858.
 Its boundaries were redefined on February 1, 1864, and again March 1, 1871.
-It was named in honor of Augustus Hall (1814-1861), chief justice of the Nebraska Territory, and former congressman from Iowa.
 Today, there are five incorporated communities in Hall County - the cities of Grand Island and Wood River, and the Villages of Alda, Cairo, and Doniphan.
-The location of Hall County and these communities is shown on the next page as Figure 1.
+The location of Hall County and these communities is shown on Figure 1.